 Our Japanese program aims to develop students into citizens who are globally engaged, comfortable with diversity and with the skills to operate effectively across cultures with different world-views and belief systems.
 In a globally connected world, languages are valuable and useful tools for communication, relationship building and the transfer and advancement of knowledge.
-The ability to speak a language in addition to English enhances ones competitive edge in a global economy.
-Japan and Australia have been close strategic and economic partners for over 60 years.
-These close relationships create employment opportunities for Australians with knowledge of Japanese and an understanding of Asia in Australia, Japan and Internationally.
-Japanese language and culture offers a mix of traditional and modern features, creating a rich context for intercultural learning; and something for everyone with unique food, popular culture, art, music, cinema, martial arts, technology and many other areas.
+The ability to speak a language in addition to English enhances one's competitive edge in a global economy.
+Japanese language and culture offer a mix of traditional and modern features, creating a rich context for intercultural learning; and something for everyone with unique food, popular culture, art, music, cinema, martial arts, technology and many other areas.